anliksim/anliksim/README.md

-### Hi there 👋

-🙋‍♂️ My name is Simon and I'm a professional software engineer.
+###  🙋‍♂️ Hello, my name is Simon and I'm a professional software engineer.

 👓 Here are some of the technologies I'm working with: